JoannaCoPo/sweater-weather/README.md

 ### Overview

-`Sweater Weather`: a product allows users to plan for road trips by seeing the current weather as well as the forecasted weather at the trip destination.
+`Sweater Weather`: a fictional app that allows users to plan for road trips by accessing correlated weather and mapping data, providing the travel time as well as  forecasted weather for the trip destination.

+### Learning Goals

+ - Expose an API that aggregates data from multiple external APIs
+ - Expose an API that requires an authentication token
+ - Expose an API for CRUD functionality
+ - Determine completion criteria based on the needs of other developers
+ - Research, select, and consume an API based on your needs as a developer

 #### Framework
 <p>